Granulate/gprofiler-performance-studio/README.md

 ## System Overview
 ![system_overview.png](system_overview.png)
-The Continuous Profiler Performance Studio is structured around several key microservices, each playing a vital role in its functionality:
+The Continuous Profiler is structured around several key microservices, each playing a vital role in its functionality:

 - `src/gprofiler/backend` - This is the web application backend.
 It exposes all APIs to the frontend or API users and is responsible for collecting data from agents.